5 Things to Consider When Choosing an AA Sponsor

 Who would make a good sponsor for you?
 How can you tell?
 What can you do to find out?

-These are all great questions to ask.
-Finding the right sponsor can be a key part of your recovery process, so you’ll want to take some time and make the best choice for your sobriety.
+Finding the right sponsor can be a key part of your recovery process, so you'll want to take some time and make the best choice for your sobriety.

 This page details five things to consider when choosing a sponsor in Alcoholics Anonymous (AA).

-For men and women in early recovery, getting into a new romantic relationship typically isn't recommended, at least for the first year.
-The reasoning behind this guideline is simple: you’ll have enough going on as you adjust and work to maintain your sobriety after treatment.
+For men and women in early recovery, getting into a new romantic relationship often isn't recommended, at least for the first year.
+The reasoning behind this guideline is simple: you'll have enough going on as you adjust and work to maintain your sobriety after treatment.

 When you're looking for an AA sponsor, it helps to write down a few questions before you speak to potential candidates.
 Can a potential sponsor answer "yes" to the following?